 This past week or so I have been kicking around the sewing machine cover thing.
-I did purchase one and had it in my christmas stocking…but my mom caught site of it’s cuteness and ran off with it. {it was a bit big for my machine though…so} anywhosies.
+I did purchase one and had it in my Christmas stocking…but my mom caught site of it’s cuteness and ran off with it. {it was a bit big for my machine though…so} anywhosies.

 I took a look at some free sewing machine tutorials around the web here and didn’t find quite what I had in mind.
 So, I of course had to come up with my own idea.

-I was at first thinking that I wanted to use a heavier wieght fabric– and that not require a lining…sweet.
+I was at first thinking that I wanted to use a heavier weight fabric– and that not require a lining…sweet.
 But, when I sat there spinning in my sewing chair and staring at the shelf full of folded fabric {still new enough in the room it isn’t all messed up yet} I glanced at some kitchen towels.
 That’s right.
 A kitchen towel.
 Guess what?
 It is a brilliant substitution for us girls who are a bit on the casual {not lazy} side of sewing.
 I mean, I want things done quickly!
 Who wants to spend all that time hemming and sizing and cutting?
 Not me!

-click on the photo and blow it up to read the words on the jar– fine, i’ll read them for you:
+click on the photo and blow it up to read the words on the jar– fine, I’ll read them for you:

 Idleness Brings Disgrace